swikars1/book-front/README.md

 ### Assumptions and Future Considerations

-- Author Usuage: Author is automatically created when a book is created if author with same name doesn't exist.
+- Author Usage: Author is automatically created when a book is created if author with same name doesn't exist.
 - Database Scaling: For production environments with very large datasets, consider migrating to a more robust database solution (e.g., PostgreSQL, MySQL).
 - Search Optimization: For extensive book collections, explore indexing and integration with specialized search libraries.
 - Security: Implement robust user authentication and authorization when user accounts become a system requirement.